ABRG-Models/morphologica/README.install.linux.md

 ### armadillo for older systems (if required)

-On Ubuntu 16.04, the packaged armadillo is too old, so first remove that:
+On Ubuntu 16.04, the packaged armadillo is too old, so first remove that (while ensuring that openblas is present)

 ```sh
 sudo apt remove libarmadillo-dev